codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+Where do you take someone who’s been injured in a peek-a-boo accident?
+To the I.C.U.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
- 1. 2013
+ 1. ADPCM Sampler
- 2. 2009
+ 2. PCM Sampler
- 3. 2011
+ 3. Programmable Sound Generator (PSG)
- 4. 2016
+ 4. FM Synthesizer

 <details>
   <summary>Answer</summary>
-  2016
+  ADPCM Sampler
 </details>